dandavison/open-in-editor/README.md

 If there was a line number, your editor goes to that line.
 So, compiler output, tracebacks, etc.

-Currently, Emacs and Sublime are supported.
-To select an editor, enter "emacs" or "sublime" as the editor in "settings.py" and enter the path to `emacsclient` or `subl`.
+Currently, Emacs, PyCharm and Sublime are supported.
+To choose which editor to use, see `settings.py`.

 The following path-like patterns are supported.
 For the ones with line numbers, the file will be opened at that line.